 1917 saw Trotsky’s vision vindicated — but with one key exception: the international revolution didn’t come.

 The Two Revolutions

 Two years into the great war, three million Russians were dead, the empire’s economy was in ruins, yet the army pushed ahead with futile new offensives.
 In February 1917, the stalemate was broken from within.

-As in 1905, St Petersburg (now Petrograd) and its working class led the upsurge.
+As in 1905, Saint Petersburg (now Petrograd) and its working class led the upsurge.
 On International Women’s Day, February 23, women textile workers began a strike which spread across the city.
 By day’s end, 90,000 workers were involved; by the next day, 200,000.
 A similar situation developed in Moscow, where workers protested against skyrocketing inflation and bread shortages.
 Nicholas II refused concessions until he was forced to abdicate on March 1.
 The Romanov dynasty that had endured for three centuries was swept away in a week.